deanwampler/command-line-arguments/README.markdown

     ...
 ```

+You'll almost always want to include logic like this in your code that uses this library.

 Otherwise, if `--quiet` wasn't specified, then start printing information.
 First, print all the options and the current values for them, either the defaults or the user-specified values.

 ```
     ...